UbiCastTeam/gstreamer-benchmarks/README.md

 ## Adding video samples

-To use actual video samples instead of generated video, just drop them into samples/ with the following filename syntax: name-width-height-framerate.mp4 (e.g. bbb-1920-1080-30.mp4) and add them to the SAMPLES variable in the actual test:
+To use actual video samples instead of generated video, just drop them into samples/ with the following filename syntax: name-width-height-framerate.mp4 (e.g. bbb-1920-1080-30.mp4), they will be added automatically; you can disable the sample auto scanning by setting SCAN_SAMPLES to False, but you can still add them to the SAMPLES variable in the actual test:

 ```
     e.SAMPLES = [